 President Vona has made four official trips to Russia—in December 2008, May 2013, June 2014 and November 2014.

-Jobbik has adopted its pro-Russian policies under the guidance of party Foreign Affairs Committee Chairman Béla Kovács, who also serves as a Member of the European Parliament.
+Jobbik adopted its pro-Russian policies under the guidance of former party Foreign Affairs Committee Chairman Béla Kovács, who also serves as a Member of the European Parliament.

 Kovács was born in Hungary to a Hungarian mother and Soviet military officer father, though grew up in the custody of foster parents.
 Kovács graduated from the Moscow State Institute of International Relations in 1986, then returned to Hungary with his Russian wife, Svetlana Istoshina.
 In 1988, Kovács and his wife moved back to the Soviet Union, where he “worked at various international trade companies” until returning to Hungary permanently in 2003.
 Kovács joined Jobbik in 2005 and became the chairman of the party’s Foreign Affairs Committee the same year (source A, B and C in Hungarian).